derricks/hirsute/manual.md

     }
 </pre></code>

 * has - within a template definition, defines the set of fields for that template and the generators that specify them.
 See below for a list of generators.
+Note: The first ield => generator pair must be on the same line as has

 <code><pre>
     a('user') {
-        has
+        has :user_id => 1,
-            :user_id => 1
+            :is_online => false
     }
 </pre></code>